Uncover the Truth in America's Hidden History

 The JJS Sex Abuse division has represented thousands of men and women who were abused as children by authority figures such as clergy members, priests, doctors, and coaches.

-As a national law firm with a 40 year track record, JJS has the resources to advance hundreds of thousands or even millions of dollars of case costs on your behalf in order to put you in the best possible position to recover the compensation you deserve.
+As a national law firm with a 40 year track record, JJS has the financial wherewithal to advance substantial case costs on your behalf in order to put you in the best possible position to recover the compensation you deserve.
 And you’ll never have to pay attorneys’ fees or case costs unless we win your case.

 Our representation of sexual abuse and assault survivors has resulted in an “historic” $190M settlement with the Johns Hopkins Hospital regarding sexual abuse by OBGYN Dr. Nikita Levy.
 The settlement secured by JJS is one of the largest sexual abuse cases against a single abuser in U.S. history and helped thousands of women.